hargoniX/master/thesis/thesis.typ

 Finally, the current evaluation relies on an artificial data set that does not necessarily correspond to the kinds of problems that Chako will encounter in the real world.
-While proof automation tools in Lean can be evaluated using the standard library and other community-maintained libraries, there is currently no real-world benchmark of false statements for counterexample finding in Lean.
+While proof automation tools in Lean can be evaluated using the standard library and other community-maintained libraries, there is currently no real-world data set of false statements for counterexample finding in Lean.
 Ideally a data set analogous to SMT-LIB @smtlib, containing both true and false statements drawn from a wide range of domains, could be developed for Lean.
-Such a data set would enable both proof automation and counterexample-finding tools to be evaluated on the same realistic problems.
+Such a data set would enable both proof automation and counterexample-finding tools to be evaluated on realistic problems.
 This would improve both our understanding of their strengths and limitations as well as the comparability between them.

-#v(15pt)
-#[Total characters: #total-characters] <no-wc>